Schuylkill County roller rink makes major comeback

 “I was sad because I come here all the time, and it’s just my favorite place to hang out with all my friends,” said Maddy Azbell of Pottsville.

 “It’s so much fun.
-And I love that everything is like new colors and it’s all like really nice out on the skating rink,” Kenzie bowers of Port Carbon told Eyewitness News.
+And I love that everything is like new colors and it’s all like really nice out on the skating rink,” Kenzie Bowers of Port Carbon said.

 There’s food, arcade games and much more, making it a go-to spot for kids.
 The owners limit the capacity to 50 percent, have mask requirements and sanitize to keep everyone coming back amid the pandemic.

-“We have lots of stuff to utilize and we are going to be open all week, on the weekends so it’s just a really safe, and fun environment,” Lily Soyer, a manager at Roller Roost said.
+“We have lots of stuff to utilize and we are going to be open all week, on the weekends so it’s just a really safe and fun environment,” Roller Roost manager Lily Soyer said.

-“I know I’ve been sitting at my house for about 6 months now.
-And for them to come out and just socialize and have fun with their friends is really important,” said Cala Armenise, an employee at Roller Roost said.
+“I know I’ve been sitting at my house for about six months now.
+And for them to come out and just socialize and have fun with their friends is really important,” employee Cala Armenise said.

 Now that Roller Roost is back, the good times don’t have to stop.